breuerfelix/breuerfelix.github.io/_posts/18-04-11-Private-Nuget-Server.md

 After happily finished setting up the Server _(tutorial coming soon...)_ I wanted to publish our first private NuGet.<br /><br />
 Creating your own NuGet was getting more difficult than I thought.<!--more--><br /><br />
 You have to download the `nuget.exe`, deploy it in every Project Folder you wanna turn into a NuGet and run several bash Commands to finally deploy your Package.<br />
+This simple File is an all-in-one Tool for handling all that stuff.<br /><br />
+####How to use<br />
+- Create a .bat File and copy the Code below
+- Deploy the File into your Project Folder
+- Change `http://localhost:64591/nuget` to the NuGet Feed you wanna push your Package to
+- - Additional add the api key to that line
+- Execute the Script
+- - `nuget.exe` getting downloaded and .nuspec File will be created
+-
 More explanation coming soon...<br />

 {% highlight powershell %}